jorson-chen/BinghamtonU-ICS-Testbed/README.md

 # BinghamtonU-ICS-Testbed
 Set of ICS Testbed network captures during programming, system startup, and system operation.

 This repository contains a collection of industrial control system (ICS) network captures for the ICS testbed at Binghamton University.
 The various devices and their network connections are portrayed in the image file, BU_ICS_TestbedLayout.
-The testbed emulates a power generation plant and is dsecribed in detail in the paper:
+The testbed emulates a power generation plant and is described in detail in the paper:

 E. Korkmaz, A. Dolgikh, M. Davis, V. Skormin.
 “Industrial Control Systems Security Testbed”, Annual Symposium on Information Assurance, 2016.